 How can you create the structure for best practice behaviours in Trello as a Kanban?

-In part 1 we established the ways of working that can best help move change forward:
+In talking about Flow we established the ways of working that can best help move change forward:

 - Agreeing collectively ways of working to test and iterate.